Dream Kitchen Designs

 When it came time to design a kitchen, this one-of-a-kind space embraces its traditional Georgian-style roots while still feeling fresh and exciting.
 The exquisite kitchen packs 360 degrees of eye-catching punch.
 Handsome architectural details and time-honored surfaces ensure the room will remain stylish for decades to come.

 The kitchen exhibits drama at every turn.
 Lustrous 2-inch-thick Calacatta marble attracts plenty of attention at counter level.
 The vibrant orange ceiling is offset by the soft sage green walls and white-painted cabinets and trim.

 A richly stained oak island and matching hearth lend additional warmth to the white-painted wood.
 Calacatta marble tiles installed in a herringbone pattern protect the wall behind the commercial-style range.
 A pot filler faucet makes boiling pasta or potatoes a snap.

 Retro globe pendant lights underscore the circular shape of the adjoining informal dining area.
 Beaded-board panels painted in soft sage green and white adorn the walls adjacent to the large bay windows.
-The open floor plan was designed to ensure the kitchen remains in style for a long time.
+The dream kitchen layout was designed to ensure the kitchen remains in style for a long time.

 The circular dining area boasts plenty of unique style statements.
 Designed to resemble a vintage icebox, the floor-to-ceiling oak refectory cabinet keeps a multitude of glasses and dishware handy at the dining table.
 The white modern-style chairs provide crisp contrast to the traditional feel of the rest of the kitchen.